 How do regulatory colleges work?

 The college regulates the profession.
-The board oversees the college’s activities and is accountable for how the college operates.
+The board oversees the regulator’s activities and is accountable for how the regulator operates.
 This is called self-regulation.
-Self-regulation is a privilege granted by government.
+Self-regulation is a privilege granted by the government.
 Government recognizes that the profession is best positioned to know what education and practice standards are needed to ensure public safety and high quality services.